French's: History

 In 1928, the Atlantis Sales Corporation was formed as a subsidiary of R. T. French to handle sales and distribution of French's, Reckitt, and Colman products.
-Atlantis remained a separate entity through the nineteen-fifties.
+Atlantis remained a separate entity through the 1950s.

-In 1960, French's purchased L. C. Forman and Sons Pickle Company of Pittsford, New York.
+In 1960, French's purchased L.C.
+Forman and Sons Pickle Company of Pittsford, New York.
 Forman produced a variety of pickle products, including a well-known piccalilli relish.